Navid200/xDrip/docs/Dexcom_page.md

 # xDrip and Dexcom
 [xDrip](../README.md) >> [Features](./Features_page.md) >> xDrip & Dexcom

-If you use xDrip with a Dexcom G5, G6, G7 or Dexcom ONE transmitter, this page contains information that may help you.
+If you use xDrip with a Dexcom device, this page provides information that may be helpful.

-xDrip is not supported by Dexcom.
-It is supported by volunteers who need it for their own use.
+Please note that xDrip is not officially supported by Dexcom.
+It is maintained by volunteers who use it for their own needs.

-You are welcome to use it.
-But, please consult with a medical professional (Endocrinologist) for any decisions for controlling your diabetes.
+You are welcome to use xDrip, but always consult with a medical professional (such as an endocrinologist) for any decisions related to diabetes management.

 <br/>

 ---